fabianofranz/installer/docs/user/azure/install_upi.md

 ## Grant access to the identity

-Grant the *Contributor* role to the Azure identity so that the Ingress Operator can create a public IP and update the load balancers.
+Grant the *Contributor* role to the Azure identity so that the Ingress Operator can create a public IP and its load balancer.
 You can do that with:

 ```sh
 export PRINCIPAL_ID=`az identity show -g $RESOURCE_GROUP -n ${RESOURCE_GROUP}-identity --query principalId --out tsv`